Navigating through high school

 District, state and national testing is conducted throughout a student’s years in school.
 Here are the state and national assessments your child will take during high school:

-9th grade- ASPIRE, fall & spring.
+9th grade- ASPIRE, spring.
 Tests reading, math, English, science and writing.
 Offers an "ACT predictive" score.

 11th grade- ASVAB, December.
 Entrance test for the military; used as career assessment.